 (ii) Place more than one exchange student with a host family without the express prior written consent of the host family, the natural parents, and the students being placed.
 Under no circumstance may more than two exchange students be placed with a host family, or in the home of a local coordinator, regional coordinator, or volunteer.
-Sponsors may not place students from the same countries or with the same native languages in a single home.
+Sponsors may not place students from the same countries or Start Printed Page 65984with the same native languages in a single home.

 (2) Prior to the student's departure from his or her home country, sponsors must advise both the exchange student and host family, in writing, of the respective family compositions and backgrounds of each, whether the host family placement is a permanent or arrival placement, and facilitate and encourage the exchange of correspondence between the two.

 (3) In the event of unforeseen circumstances that necessitate a change of host family placement, the sponsor must document the reason(s) necessitating such change and provide the Department of State with an annual statistical summary reflecting the number and reason(s) for such change in host family placement in the program's annual report.

 (m) Advertising and Marketing for the recruitment of host families.
 In addition to the requirements set forth in § 62.9 in advertising and promoting for host family recruiting, sponsors must:

 (1) Utilize only promotional materials that professionally, ethically, and accurately reflect the sponsor's purposes, activities, and sponsorship;

 (2) Not publicize the need for host families via any public media with announcements, notices, advertisements, etc. that are not sufficiently in advance of the exchange student's arrival, appeal to public pity or guilt, imply in any way that an exchange student will be denied participation if a host family is not found immediately, or identify photos of individual exchange students and include an appeal for an immediate family;